XACML: XACML and Open Policy Agent

-XACML is almost entirely a policy definition language based on XML and XSLT, defined by an open OASIS specification.
+XACML is almost entirely a policy definition language based on XML, defined by an open OASIS specification.
 The XACML specification does not cover the design or implementation of Policy Decision Point (PDP), only the policy language they consume.
 Many proprietary and open-source PDPs use XACML as their policy definition language.

 Open Policy Agent (OPA) is an open-source Policy Decision Point (PDP) implementation, capable of interpreting policy language to render policy decisions.
 OPA is a general-purpose PDP implementation which can be used for any scenario where a policy decision is required, much like PDP implementations that support the XACML specification.

 OPA's policy definition language is (Rego), which is a JSON-based, Turing-incomplete language based on Datalog.

-Policies written in XACML can be translated to Rego, and vice-versa.
+The project xacml-with-opa shows how to support the JSON Profile of XACML 3.0 with OPA.

+XACML Policies may be translatable to Rego but not always, because of certain Rego limitations such as: